KEY FEATURES

 A critical feature of HURREVAC is its ability to keep to the local emergency manager apprised of how many hours or days a community has for preparation and planning in advance of a threatening storm.
 As new forecast information becomes available, HURREVAC continually updates and reports on the community’s Evacuation Start Time, or last possible time by which an evacuation could be initiated if it is to be completed before the arrival of the storm hazards.

-HURREVAC calculates Evacuation Start Time using input from the official hurricane forecast and the Hurricane Evacuation Study for the county or parish of concern.
+HURREVAC calculates evacuation start time using inputs from the official NHC forecast and the Hurricane Evacuation Study for the county or parish of concern.

-The NHC’s Arrival of Tropical-Storm-Force Winds product is utilized for determining how soon within a 5-day forecast period the hazards may begin in the jurisdiction.
-Two hazard start times are offered for the emergency manager’s consideration: a conservative ‘earliest reasonable’ time of wind onset and a less conservative ‘most likely’ time of onset.
+The NHC’s Arrival of Tropical-Storm-Force Winds product is used for determining how soon within a 5-day forecast period the hazards may begin in the jurisdiction.
+Two wind hazard start times are offered for the emergency manager’s consideration: a most likely time of onset and a more risk-averse earliest reasonable time of wind onset.

 A clearance time scenario is selected by the emergency manager using guidance provided in the Hurricane Evacuation Studies (HES) documents for the region.
 This selection is typically guided by identifying which evacuation zones delineated in the HES process have potential for storm surge inundation given the present storm forecast.
 A number of other real-time factors (tourist population and public response, for example) may also influence the selection of a specific clearance time scenario.